16 Nov How to Portion Plan Your Thanksgiving

 Bread!
 I adore bread, but serving it beforehand will allow guests to over indulge on this fast filling item.
 Opt instead to serve it with the meal.
 Estimate about 1 ½ rolls per individual, some guests will avoid it all together while others will eat extra without thinking twice.

 Dessert.
 How full are you by the time you even think about dessert?
 If you’re having a large main meal, minimize desserts as many guests may simply be far too full to even take a bite.
 Offer few options, if there is a family favorite make it the main dessert event, offering only one or two other options in smaller portions.
 Also, having it alongside the meal can help be sure it is eaten.
 Sometimes individuals return for second helpings without thinking about dessert.
 By putting it alongside the main meal, they can serve themselves when ready instead of forgetting and filling up beforehand.

-We hope these tips will help decrease the leftovers that normally take over your fridge this time of year.
-If your still afraid of lots of leftovers, consider grabbing a few disposable containers and fix plates for guests to take home.
-In my family, some individuals will be working so we will send home plates for them.
-I never count them as guests, but always have enough to make up a few plates with a large variety of good food.
+We hope these tips will help reduce the number of leftovers that normally take over your fridge this time of year.
+If you’re still afraid of excess leftovers, consider grabbing a few disposable containers and fix plates for guests to take home.